mwvgroup/pittgoogle-client/docs/source/api/pubsub-docstring.rst

 Consumer callback
 ~~~~~~~~~~~~~~~~~~~~~~

-The consumer's :meth:`~Consumer.callback()` method is called automatically
-on each incoming message.
+The consumer's :meth:`~Consumer.callback()` method is called on each incoming message.
-This method will:
+It will:

 #.
 Unpack the Pub/Sub message into an :class:`~pittgoogle.types.Alert()`,
-    populating only the attributes reqested in :attr:`~CallbackSettings.unpack`.
+    populating only the attributes reqested in :attr:`~Consumer.unpack`.

 #.
 Send the :class:`~pittgoogle.types.Alert()` through the :ref:`user callback <user callback>`.